 |Who we are

-Sarasota-Manatee Right to Life, Inc., an affiliate of the National Right to Life Committee, is a non-profit, secular community organization established to educate the public through peaceful means regarding life issues such as abortion, infanticide, euthanasia, stem cell research and assisted suicide.
+Sarasota-Manatee Right to Life, Inc., an affiliate of the National Right to Life Committee (NRLC.org), is a non-profit, secular community organization established to educate the public through peaceful means regarding life issues such as abortion, infanticide, euthanasia, stem cell research and assisted suicide.
 SMRTL promotes the protection of the right to life of the unborn child, the elderly and the disabled by promoting legal, political, social and cultural reforms designed to ensure both the right to life and the human dignity of each person from the moment of fertilization until natural death.
 Read more here.

 Help save babies,